How to Use K-means for Big Data Clustering?: Experimental analysis

-The rule of thumb for choosing the chunk size for Big-means in our experiments was as follows: we increased the chunk as size as long as the value the objective function increased until hitting a sweet spot where neither increasing nor decreasing the chunk size resulted in better values of the objective function.
+We used a rule of thumb for choosing the sample size $s$ of Big-means in our experiments.
+We increased $s$ as long as the objective function's value decreased until hitting a sweet spot where neither increasing nor decreasing $s$ resulted in better values of the objective function.